Zhongzhou/the-learning-plumber/_posts/2024-09-05-GAI-Assessment.md

 ## Evidence based on test content: is it really about the burger?
 *"This type of evidence relates to analyzing the relationship between the test content and the construct it is intended to measure."*

-A burger test should be about burgers, so the question "how do you use fork and knife to eat food" has no content validity, unless the correct answer is "you don't".
+A burger test should be about burgers, so the question "how do you use fork and knife to eat food" has limited content validity, unless the correct answer is "you don't".

 A physics test should be about physics.
-Yet, I was going through all the back of chapter problems of a popular textbook recently and was struck in the head by a baseball problem.
-That problem is clearly assessing students' baseball terminology and familiarity with the baseball court!
+Yet, I was going through all the back of chapter problems of a popular textbook recently and was "struck in the head" by a baseball problem, which challenged my limited knowledge regarding baseball terminology more than anything else.

-(To be continued)
+The authors of the paper suggested two uses of GenAI in enhancing test content validity:

+1. it could help write test items or grading rubrics that aligns with existing standards or learning objective system.

+2. it could help with creating isomorphic problems based on a template problem (and maybe also valid new contexts)

+## Evidence based on the response process
+*"Validity evidence based on the response process refers to evaluating whether the test takers engage in the specific cognitive processes intended to be measured by the test.
+"*

+So say that we have a test of steak cooking.
+Are test takers actually cooking steak during the test, or are they trying to figure out how to start the stove?
+Also, do we video tape the cooking process during the process?
+If the test involves only tasting the , then some test takers might just order a take-out (engaged in a different cognitive process).

+For example, on test of thermo dynamics, a problem may ask about the time it takes for a stove to heat up a piece of meat, given all the heat conduction parameters, the power of the stove, and the size of the steak.
+Yet a student who happens to work at OutBack maybe able to get a fairly close answer just from experience.
+That is lack of response process validity.

+It is fairly obvious what GAI can do to improve response process validity.
+GAI assisted grading is quickly moving assessments from evaluating the end product to evaluating the process, with natural language being the best representation of cognitive process humans can have.

+The authors also suggest that GAI may actually simulate possible student answers to problems for process validity, although I personally have some serious doubt regarding that suggestion.

+## Validity based on scoring process

+Rating a burger based on actually eating it is a more valid scoring process compared to rating a burger based on watching an ad on youtube.
+If we can control for the level of hungriness during eating then it will be even more valid.

+The section of the paper mostly talks about how to make GAI-based grading more valid, by giving two pieces of suggestion:

+1. Give GAI a well designed and well explained rubric before asking it to grade.
+2. Ask GAI to explain its own grading so humans can examine.

+I completely agree with the first one.
+If we have a GAI grading 101, that should be week 1 lesson 1.
+Never directly ask GAI to "just grade", since it will just make up grades.

+For the second one, the authors got the order wrong.
+From my experience, if you ask GAI to grade first and explain next, it will make up a grade first and make up a justification next.
+That is actually how LLMs work: it predicts later tokens based on existing tokens.
+That is quite different from how humans think and talk, which is to generate language and action based on some cognition.

+So the correct suggestion should be: Ask GAI to first produce a grading reasoning, then assign the grade.

+## Evidence based on internal structure

+## Evidence based on relation to other

+# Validity Generalization

 ---
 <script src="https://utteranc.es/client.js"